Australian paintings

 Redfining the landscape and identity

-Arguably, Australia, more than any other nation, shows the power of art to hasten or represent social change and define social meanings.
-While Australia has not produced a Cezzane that has shown a new way conceiving a bowl or fruit, or a Picasso that created a new art style that revolutionised an attitude to painting, it has produced countless artists who have used art to change the way their country is thought of.
-The most influential paintings have revolved around the harsh nature of the landscape as a way to personify positive or negative viewpoints upon the people that interact with it.
+A painting may be created to replicate nature, to liberate emotion, to explore an idea or to redefine identity to hasten social change.
+Arguably, the Australian painting vernacular has done this more effectively that the vernacular of any other nation.
+While Australia has not produced a Paul Cezzane that has shown a new way conceiving a bowl or fruit, or a Pablo Picasso that created a new art style that revolutionised an attitude to painting, it has produced countless artists who have used art to change the way their country is thought of.
+The most influential paintings have blended history and the harsh nature of the landscape as a way to personify positive or negative viewpoints upon the people that interact with it.

 The value of tradition